aritraghsh09/GaMorNet/docs/source/usage_guide.rst

 .. important::
-   Note that due to the inherent stochasticity involved in training a neural network, the results given by the Keras and TFLearn models are very close, but not completely exact replicas of one another.
+   Note that due to the inherent stochasticity involved in training a neural network, the results given by the Keras and TFLearn models are very close, but not exact replicas of one another.
 If you want to re-create the results in |Ghosh et. al. (2020)|_, you should use the TFLearn flavored data products.
    In all other cases, we recommend using the Keras flavored data products as it will be better supported in the future.
-Look below for how the two flavors are different.
+Look below to understand how the two flavors are different.

 .. warning::
    Note that for the Keras models, the accuracies achieved are slightly different than what was achieved with TFLearn in |Ghosh et. al. (2020)|_.
 Additionally,